 Many studies have shown that consumption of caffeine will lead to a spike in metabolism.
 When you have increased metabolic rate, you will burn fat at a faster rate and thus maintain a healthier body overall.
 This happens because caffeine stimulates your nervous system, causing it to send signals to your fat cells to break down body fat.
 While the metabolic impact of caffeine on its own may not be enough to transform your body physique entirely, it doesn’t hurt to give your body an extra boost it needs, given our sedentary lifestyle.

 6. Coffee breaks can improve productivity and maintain alertness

 Interestingly, the coffee break was only introduced in the 20th century and became more prevalent among the working population following the World War II.
 The positive benefits were reinforced when an MIT research showed that employees who take regular breaks are much more alert, efficient, and productive at work – ultimately resulting in a life in overall performance.

-7. Coffee can make you smarter
+7. Coffee can make you smarter (no, seriously)

 As mentioned earlier, caffeine is able to positively stimulate your central nervous system.
 As such, when we drink coffee, the caffeine will enhance the firing of neurons in the brain to increase the overall energy metabolism as well.
 So the next time you are preparing for a huge meeting with your boss or client, don’t hesitate to grab a cup of coffee beforehand for a little extra mental edge.